iamdonovan/iamdonovan.github.io/docs/teaching/egm722/practicals/vector.rst

 |br| This indicates that there's been no change to the **upstream** branch that isn't already in our **origin** branch,
 so we can safely merge the **local** ``main`` and ``week3`` branches.

+You may also see output that indicates there is XXX

 Now, switch back to the ``main`` branch: